ManuGithubSteam/LinJarK/README.md

 BASE: language model
 ---------------------
 For a PC to understand humans it needs to know how they sound and what words they use.
-He does that with a language model.
+It does that with a language model.
 It is the brain of this project :-D
 There are two types of models that describe language - grammars and statistical language models.
-Grammars describe very simple types of languages for command and control, and they are usually written by hand or generated automatically with plain code.
+Grammars describe very simple types of languages for command and control, and they are usually written by hand or generated automatically with plain code (Simon scenarios).

 However, for now not even all command and control words are in the open source GERMAN language model.